 - Do I have a headache?

 - Am I dizzy or having trouble maintaining my balance?

 - Do I feel sick to my stomach or have I thrown up?

 - Do I feel drowsy and tired?

-- Do lights or noise bother me?
+- Do lights or noises bother me?

 - Am I having trouble remembering things?

 - Am I having trouble concentrating?

 - Does it feel like everything is slowed down?

 - Do I feel like I can't think clearly?

-If you can answer YES to any of these questions - even one - then you need to protect yourself by taking the steps on the reverse side of this sheet.
+If you answer Yes to any of these questions - even one - then you need to protect yourself by taking the steps below.

-What do I do if I think I have a concussion?
+What Do I Do if I Think I Have a Concussion?

-Stop!
+- 1. Stop!
 Whether it's a game, practice or just playing with friends, stop participating immediately!
-You could be putting yourself at risk of death if you play through it.
+You could be putting yourself at risk of permanent injury or death if you play through it. - 2.
 Tell someone!
 Tell your coach, athletic trainer or your parent(s).
-Be honest about how you feel.
+Be honest about how you feel. - 3.
 Don't return to play!
-Do not return to any physical activity until you have permission to do so by a medical professional, such as a doctor or athletic trainer.
+Do not return to your sport until you have permission to do so by a medical professional, such as a doctor or certified athletic trainer.